-The NOT IN operator is used to search for issues where the value of a specified field isn't one of multiple specified values.
+The "NOT IN" operator is used to search for issues where the value of the specified field is not one of multiple specified values.

-Using NOT INIS equivalent to using multipleNOT EQUALS (!=) statements, but is shorter and more convenient.
-That is, reporter NOT IN (tom, jane, harry) is the same as reporter != "tom"ANDreporter != "jane"ANDreporter != "harry".
+Using "NOT IN" is equivalent to using multipleNOT_EQUALS(!=) statements, but is shorter and more convenient.
+That is, typingreporter NOT IN (tom, jane, harry) is the same as typingreporter ! = "tom"ANDreporter != "jane"ANDreporter != "harry".

-Also, the NOT INoperator won't match a field that has no value (a field is empty).
-For example, assig nee not in (jack, jill) will only match issues that have an assignee and this assignee isn't "jack" or "jill".

-To find issues that are assigned to someone other than "jack" or "jill" or are unassigned, you should type:assignee not in (jack, jill) or assignee is empty.
+The "NOT IN" operator will not match a field that has no value (i.e. a field that is empty).
+For example, assignee not in (jack, jill) will only match issues that have an assignee and the assignee is not "jack" or "jill".
+To find issues that are assigned to someone other than "jack" or "jill"or are unassigned, you would need to type:assignee not in (jack, jill) or assignee is empty.

-Find all issues where the Assignee is someone other than Jack, Jill, or John:
+• Find all issues where the Assignee is someone other than Jack, Jill, or John:

 '''

-assignee not in (Jack, Jill, John)
+assignee not in (Jack,Jill,John)

 '''

-Find all issues where the Assignee isn't Jack, Jill, or John:
+• Find all issues where the Assignee is not Jack, Jill, or John: